Arrow-right Camera

 It’s been an unusual offseason for Gonzaga women’s basketball coach Lisa Fortier – unlike any offseason before.

-Facing a life-altering sickness will do that for sure.
+Facing a life-altering sickness will do that.

 On Feb.
 6, as the Zags were in the final stretch of their season, Fortier found out she had breast cancer.